githb21/solidity_homework/README.md

 ## Level One: The `AssociateProfitSplitter` Contract

 Profits are divided equally among 3 employees.
 Since `uint` only contains positive whole numbers, and Solidity does not fully support float/decimals, we must deal with a potential remainder at the end of this function since `amount` will discard the remainder during division, thus we will transfer the remainder back to HR.
-I also creaed a fallback function using `function() external payable`, and call the `deposit` function from within it.
+I also created a fallback function using `function() external payable`, and call the `deposit` function from within it.
 This will ensure that the logic in `deposit` executes if Ether is sent directly to the contract.
 This is important to prevent Ether from being locked in the contract since we don't have a `withdraw` function in this use-case.

 ### Test the contract